 This is the time for thinking of regrets.
 All I meant to do and will correct.
 We throw pine cones in the bonfire symbolically to release those regrets.
 We also remember the grain Gods and Goddesses.

 Then I honor farewells for what is passing from life.
 I always place bulbs in the ground to bury the old.
 In doing so birth manifests a new form in spring.

 Time to face forward.
-I have to think about harvesting which could mean marriage and a child.
+I have to think about harvesting which means marriage and children.
 I will make a corn dolly and hang it above my bed.

 Preserving is my favorite, thinking of symbolic and organic fruits gathered over the year.
-As I make preserves, I will decide how to store thoughts in my memory.
+As I make preserves, I sort and store future ideas from past experiences in my memory.

 My Papa told me it is time for a Hope chest.
 I am planning the pattern of my wedding quilt to warm my husband during those frosty nights when the sky is velvet.
 Those soft fertile nights when bodies join to make children so harvest will continue.